STEllAR-GROUP/parallelnumericalintegration/README.md

 - Diehl, Patrick, Steven R. Brandt, and Hartmut Kaiser.
 "Shared memory parallelism in Modern C++ and HPX." arXiv preprint [arXiv:2302.07191](https://arxiv.org/abs/2302.07191) (2023).

-The code for all exmaples is available here.

 ## Buliding the examples

 Prerequirements: